About Us

 History & Who We AreHistory & Who We Are

-SAFE Haven gets no government funds and relies entirely on individual donors, grants and its own fund-raising initiatives, including the Tuxedo Cat Ball.
+SAFE Haven gets no government funds and relies entirely on individual donors, grants, and its own fundraising initiatives, including the Tuxedo Cat Ball.
 SAFE Haven spends 83 percent of its annual budget on its programs and services.
 Only 17 percent goes to administrative costs.
-Volunteers are on site at the Shelter and Clinic seven days a week and volunteered a combined total of 11,688 hours in 2023.
+Volunteers are on-site at the Shelter and Clinic seven days a week and volunteered a combined total of 11,688 hours in 2023.

 Community Awards